MahmoudNasser01/django_simple_notification/pip_deployment/README.md

 # logic behind it
 message: the text message to be sent to the user
 user: an instance of User model (the one who will recieve the notification)
-type: is a notification tag (you should create difrrent types in your system for different events)
+type: is a notification tag or type (you should create difrrent types in your system for different events)
 ```
 ## 2.fetch notifications using REST APIs